Promoting GNU/Linux, free software and disruptive technology.

 Why have you switched to GNU/Linux?

 Everyone has a different story why they switched to Linux.
 I would like to hear your story and why you made the switch.
 Was it financial, political, technical or other?
-Are you using Linux on a Server, Desktop, Netbook or another device?
+Are you using Linux on a Server, Desktop, Laptop, Netbook, Tablet or another device?
 Please leave your comments below and tell us why have you switched to GNU/Linux?